TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 In bars and restaurants, you will find a “chelada” and “michelada” on the menu by the beer.
 The first is usually a beer glass rimmed with salt, filled with ice, and coming with a plate of cut lime or lime juice in the glass.
 A michelada is usually the same but with some kind of Bloody Mary hot sauce, Tajin dry pepper mix, and maybe some Worstershire sauce or Clamato.
 If you only see “chelada” on the menu, then it probably comes with hot sauce.
 Ask if that’s not your thing.
 You can usually pick which beer goes in it, but with all the salt and hot sauce taking over, it doesn’t much matter.

-Expect to pay 10 to 13 pesos for your average 12-ounce beer in a convenience store ($1 US or less), anywhere from 15 to 35 pesos in a bar or restaurant, depending on how fancy it is and whether it’s a tourist trap.
+Expect to pay $1 or so for your average 12-ounce beer in a convenience store, and about $2-$3 in a bar or restaurant, depending on how fancy it is and whether it’s a tourist trap.
 In many cases, a beer will be about the same price as juice or bottled water, and in some places, you will get complimentary botanas snacks — all the more reason to order a beer!

 Mexican Beer Brands